Skip to Content

 Even though most Finnish immigrants came to the United States during the later half of the 19th century, it’s important to know that people did come from Finland to North America prior to those years.
 The exact number of Finnish people who came to America before 1860 is unknown, but there were at least several hundred Finns living in what would become the United States as early as the 1600s.

-Is it possible to trace Finland/Northwest Russia DNA?
+Is it possible to trace Finnish DNA?

-If your Finland/Northwestern DNA came into your family line within the past 200 years, you have an excellent chance of being able to trace it.
+If your Finland DNA came into your family line within the past 200 years, you have an excellent chance of being able to trace it.
 Depending on your unique family circumstances, your family’s religion, where they have lived over the past several generations, and how diligent they were at keeping records, it could be easy – or you might have to spend some time on your research.

-The first step in tracing your Finland/Northwest Russia DNA is to put together a basic family tree, if you don’t already have one.
+The first step in tracing your Finland DNA is to put together a basic family tree, if you don’t already have one.
 I recommend starting by interviewing your parents, grandparents, and other older relatives and learning as much as you can of the family stories about where your ancestors traveled from, languages they spoke, and religions that they practiced.

 To keep all of my family tree records organized, I use Ancestry.
 It’s free to build a tree and upload photos and documents, and you can always access your tree (and share it with family, too!).